ArioMoniri/NeoPaste/CONTRIBUTING.md

 '''

 ### 7. Open a Pull Request
-- Submit your pull request to the `main` branch.
+- Submit your pull request to the `develop` branch.
 - Provide a clear and concise description of your changes.
 - Mention any related issues or feature requests.